 Reporting.
 Stakeholders felt that SKYCAP's reporting capacity was still in early development and did not yet met their needs.
 Often, clinics complained that it was labor intensive to pull data adequate for a comprehensive report.
 In particular, the HCH reported that they could not rely solely on the SKYCAP database to provide all the information they needed to complete a UDS report given the data's inconsistency and the effort required to pull useful data.
-Users observed that baseline information entered by FHNs was usually complete across all clients but health information was less complete, forcing clinics to draw from various sources to get a complete set of information needed for a comprehensive report.
+Users observed that baseline information entered by FHNs was usually complete across all clients but health information needed for a comprehensive report.
 SKYCAP is still working on improving this function as the vendor completed the front end and left the back end for SKYCAP to develop internally.